Skip to main content

 • “I am not able to complain about the sound/music or the graphics, however the gameplay feels completely unfair and that takes away the fun.”

 The stability of the game has been widely criticized, with users reporting numerous glitches, crashes, and significant loading times that detract from the overall experience.
 While some players experienced no issues, many noted technical problems such as frame rate drops, sound effects not playing, and unpredictable game speeds, leading to a frustrating gameplay experience.
-Overall, the port is seen as buggy and poorly optimized, overshadowing the enjoyment of the classic titles.
+Overall, the collection is marred by a plethora of bugs, making it a disappointing port of classic titles.

 • “I didn't have any problems playing any of the games; the controller worked fine, and there were no glitches.
 Double Dragon 3 is still a turd, but the first two games are classic beat-em-ups.”